Right To Buy Mortgage Scheme

 Don't forget you'll need to apply for a mortgage too

 If you do decide to buy, ultimately you're responsible for how you finance buying your home – your landlord can't arrange this for you.
-This means you'll have to go through the same process of applying for a mortgage as anyone else buying a property without the Right to Buy scheme.
+This means you'll have to go through the same process of applying for a mortgage as anyone else buying a property with or without the Right to Buy scheme.

 Buying a property is a big decision and not something that should be taken lightly.
 Consider all the costs, not just the mortgage repayments.
 You'll have additional costs and responsibilities you may not have had as a tenant, such as repairs and maintenance.